Dansby Swanson Player Props: Cubs vs. Padres

 Padres Pitching Rankings

+- The 8.5 strikeouts per nine innings put together by the Padres pitching staff ranks 20th in the league.

-- The Padres have a 4.39 team ERA that ranks 18th across all MLB pitching staffs.
+- The Padres have the 19th-ranked team ERA among all MLB pitching staffs (4.48).

-- Padres pitchers combine to rank 14th in baseball in home runs given up (25 total, one per game).
+- Padres pitchers combine to give up 26 total home runs at a rate of one per game (to rank 13th in the league).

-- The Padres will send Snell (0-3) to the mound for his fifth start of the season.
-He is 0-3 with a 6.50 ERA and 21 strikeouts in 18 2/3 innings pitched.
+- Wacha makes the start for the Padres, his fifth of the season.
+He is 2-1 with a 7.08 ERA and 18 strikeouts in 20 1/3 innings pitched.

-- In his last time out on Wednesday against the Atlanta Braves, the left-hander threw five innings, giving up two earned runs while surrendering three hits.
+- In his most recent appearance on Friday, the righty went four innings against the Arizona Diamondbacks, giving up five earned runs while surrendering 10 hits.

-- In four games this season, the 30-year-old has an ERA of 6.50, with 10.5 strikeouts per nine innings.
-Opponents are hitting .292 against him.
+- In four games this season, the 31-year-old has put up a 7.08 ERA and 8 strikeouts per nine innings, while giving up a batting average of .333 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.